Kandalaksha

-Kandalaksha (Кандала́кша, Kandalakši / Kannanlakši / Kandalahti, Kantalahti / Kannanlahti, Käddluhtt) is a town in Kandalakshsky District of Murmansk Oblast, Russia, located at the head of Kandalaksha Gulf on the White Sea, north of the Arctic Circle.
-Population: 40,564 (2002 Census);
+Kandalaksha (Note: Кандала́кша, Kandalakši / Kannanlakši / Kandalahti, Kantalahti / Kannanlahti; Käddluhtt.) is a town in Kandalakshsky District of Murmansk Oblast, Russia, located at the head of Kandalaksha Gulf on the White Sea, north of the Arctic Circle.
+Population:

 Etymology

-According to the most common version, the name of the town comes from its location on the shore of Kandalaksha Bay, where "laksha" means "bay" (in Karelian lakši — «bay»), Kanda — name of the river that traverses the town.
-According to other sources, the name of the bay may come from the Sámi names Kantlukht (kannҍt — hill, a dry place among a swamp, лӯххт — bay) or Kandaslukht (ка̄нҍтэсь — pack saddle, лӯххт — bay, which means: "the bay where horse packs were reloaded").
+According to the most common version, the name of the town comes from its location on the shore of Kandalaksha Bay, where kanda is the name of the river that traverses the town and laksha means 'bay' (lakši).
+According to other sources, the name of the bay may come from the Sámi names Kantlukht (kannҍt, 'hill' or 'dry place among a swamp', лӯххт, 'bay') or Kandaslukht (ка̄нҍтэсь, 'pack saddle', лӯххт, 'bay'), meaning 'the bay where horse packs were reloaded'.

 History

 The settlement was possibly founded in the 11th century and it became part of the Novgorod Republic, which was later annexed in 1478 by the Grand Principality of Moscow, the new leading Russian state.
 Kandalaksha is first mentioned in documents in 1517.
+In a decree by Vasili III of Russia to local tax collectors, Kandalaksha is mentioned as the center of a volost.
 Russian chronicles mention that the Sámi were baptized there in 1526.
-Soon thereafter (in 1526) Kandalaksha (Kokuyev) male monastery was founded near the church.
+The same year, Kandalaksha (Kokuyev) male monastery was founded near the Church of St. John the Baptist.

+In 1854, during the Crimean War, the town was plundered by the British.

 In 1915, the construction of a seaport started, and in 1918 a railroad connecting Moscow to Murmansk running through Kandalaksha was opened.
 On August 29, 1927, Kandalaksha was made the administrative center of the newly established Kandalakshsky District, and on June 1, 1932, it was granted work settlement status.
 Status of a town of district significance was granted to it on April 20, 1938.
 On February 9, 1940, Kandalaksha was administratively separated from the district and granted the status of a town of oblast significance.

 In July 1941, during World War II, the town was the primary target of an unsuccessful German-Finnish offensive which attempted to cut the strategic Kirov Railway.

 By the Decree of the Presidium of the Supreme Soviet of the RSFSR of March 19, 1959, the Councils of Deputies of Kandalaksha and of Kandalakshsky District were merged into one Kandalaksha Town Council of Deputies.
 While the district was nominally retained as a separate administrative division, all its subdivisions were administratively subordinated to the town's Council of Deputies.

 Since 1995, Vitino oil port operates near Beloye More a few kilometers south of Kandalaksha.

 Kandalaksha mayor Nina Varlamova was murdered in an attack in December 2008.

 In 2025, Yleisradio Oy reported that a military garrison was being built in the town.